Benchmarking at the Edge of Comprehension: Related Work

 \paragraph{LLM-as-a-Judge and Critique-Based Evaluation.} A growing line of work replaces human evaluation with LLM judges, motivated by cost and scalability.
 MT-Bench and Chatbot Arena popularized this for open-ended evaluation, documenting systematic biases such as verbosity and position preference \citep{zheng2023judging}.
 G-Eval uses strong LMs as reference-free evaluators with structured rubrics \citep{liu2023g}, while subsequent work targets specific biases such as length \citep{dubois2024length}.
 Our setting differs in two ways: we target post-comprehension regimes where evaluators cannot assess end-to-end correctness, and we shift from holistic scoring to \emph{claim-scoped adjudication}, where judges decide only whether a specific falsifiable claim is upheld, reducing susceptibility to stylistic biases.

-\paragraph{Debate and Scalable Oversight.} AI Safety via Debate proposed training agents through zero-sum games judged by humans \citep{irving2018ai}.
+\paragraph{Debate and Scalable Oversight.} AI Safety via Debate proposed training agents through zero-sum games judged by humans \citep{irving2018ai}, with subsequent theoretical work establishing doubly-efficient debate protocols that allow bounded verifiers to adjudicate disputes between more capable provers \citep{browncohen2024debate}.
 Recent work studies whether weaker judges can reliably select correct outcomes when stronger models argue \citep{kenton2024scalable}, and multi-agent debate has been used to improve LLM evaluators \citep{chan2023chateval}.
 Our protocol shares this spirit: evaluation is an interaction trace rather than a key-based lookup.
-The main difference is that we operationalize success as critique-resilient correctness, using debate instrumentally to refine claims into checkable form, rather than as the primary mechanism for convincing a judge.
+The main difference is the purpose: scalable oversight typically asks whether debate enables the supervision of stronger systems during training or deployment, while CRB uses the same structural property for evaluation, with the BT model providing a way to aggregate adversarial outcomes into capability rankings.

 \paragraph{Dynamic and Adversarial Benchmarks.} Multiple efforts address benchmark saturation through competitive or renewable evaluation.
 ZeroSumEval uses competition-based protocols with Elo-style aggregation \citep{khan2025zerosumeval}; Qi Town evaluates LLMs via head-to-head game play \citep{zhou2025better}; YourBench generates question sets on demand \citep{shashidhar2025yourbench}.
 We target a distinct failure mode: the unavailability of trusted ground truth.
 Unlike game-based competitions, our tasks remain open-ended; unlike generation systems, we treat benchmarker quality as part of what is measured.